D3Ext/Hooka/README.md

 # Introduction

 Hooka is able to generate shellcode loaders with multiple capabilities.
 It is also based on other tools like [BokuLoader](https://github.com/boku7/BokuLoader), [Freeze](https://github.com/optiv/Freeze) or [Shhhloader](https://github.com/icyguider/Shhhloader), and it tries to implement more evasion features.
 Why in Golang?
-Why not?
+Although it's not the perfect language for malware dev, it works perfectly for testing purposes.
+Obviously if you want something professional and foolproof you should create your own loader in C++, C# or similars.

 # Features